 According to the Journal of Agriculture and Social Sciences, humidity causes rapid ripening in bananas.
 A green banana will be ideal for hermit crabs due to the humidity of their tank.

 Can Hermit Crabs Eat Banana Peels?

-The peel of a banana contains as much goodness as the flesh, but it’s unsuitable for hermit crabs.
+The banana peel contains as much goodness as the flesh but is unsuitable for hermit crabs.

 While there’s nothing toxic about banana peel, it’s too rubbery due to a tough outer layer of cells called the epicarp.
 While this protects the banana, hermit crabs will struggle to swallow and digest the peel.

 You can slice or mash up the banana.
 If hermit crabs leave any uneaten banana, remove it from the cage.
 Banana can become a bacterial hazard if left to turn in the high humidity of a hermit crab tank.

 Freeze-dried banana is often sold in supermarkets and health food stores as banana chips.

 Many banana chips contain artificial additives and preservatives, while some manufacturers add more sugar than naturally found in a banana, which can cause digestive upset.